 One measure that you can take to address the problem is switching to roomier shoes, which reduces the amount of pressure placed upon a corn.
 You can try adding pads of soft lamb’s wool to your footwear too.
 These practices will not eliminate the corn, but can help manage the discomfort it causes.

-If you have corns or are experiencing any other foot or ankle difficulties, contact Foot & Ankle Associates in Sugar Land at (888) 784-5335 to schedule an appointment with Dr. Marco Vargas today.
+If you have corns or are experiencing any other foot or ankle difficulties, contact Vargas Foot & Ankle Specialists in Sugar Land at (888) 784-5335 to schedule an appointment with Dr. Marco Vargas today.